 Forecasting is a notoriously sketchy activity.
-Achieving 80 percent accuracy often is considered world class.
-This means that most medium- and low-volume stock keeping units (SKUs) actually achieve somewhat higher inaccuracies.
+Achieving 80 percent accuracy often is considered world-class.
+This means that most medium- and low-volume stock-keeping units (SKUs) achieve somewhat higher inaccuracies.

 Manufacturing or purchasing schedules based on inaccurate SKU forecasts lead to the production of unbalanced stocks that can damage service.
 Unfortunately, changes cost money because every factory schedule that is interrupted by an expedited item suffers from forecast-induced variability.

 True agility is designed into a supply chain.
 It can be defined as the ability to be genuinely flexible and autonomously responsive to real demand and its variations with minimal cost-generating buffers that best serve both the company and its customers.

 Demand-driven agility positions planned and carefully sized inventories in the supply chain that break the demand dependencies, absorb the variation, and minimize lead times.
 These inventory positions are replenished using only demand, not a forecast.

 The concepts behind demand-driven agility are not new; they have been around since 1961 and were applied even earlier at Toyota.
 The current relative scarcity of demand-driven agility is due to its counterintuitive nature and the difficulty of implementing it across modern enterprises without appropriate and robust software support.

 The outlook for demand-driven agility, however, is very positive.
 And, with the emergence of functionality-rich, scalable, and globally tested software— specially designed to support demand-driven agility—it is now possible to quickly and inexpensively simulate, pilot, and implement these techniques both within and across company boundaries.